Sanctuary city: Trump administration

-United States federal law
+The Department of Justice publishes a list of jurisdictions with policies, laws or regulations that obstruct enforcement of federal immigration laws determined by a review of laws, ordinances, and executive directives.
+The list was instituted per Executive Order 14287.

+Federal legislation

 The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 addressed the relationship between the federal and local governments.
 Minor crimes, such as shoplifting, became grounds for possible deportation.
-Additionally, the legislation outlawed cities' bans against municipal workers reporting a person's immigration status to federal authorities.
-However, nothing in the law forces states or local governments to help the federal government with immigration enforcement.
+The legislation outlawed cities' bans against municipal workers reporting a person's immigration status to federal authorities.
+Nothing in the law forces states or local governments to help the federal government with immigration enforcement.

 Section 287(g) makes it possible for state and local law enforcement personnel to enter into agreements with the federal government to be trained in immigration enforcement and, subsequent to such training, to enforce immigration law.
 However, it provides no general power for immigration enforcement by state and local authorities.
 This provision was implemented by local and state authorities in five states, California, Arizona, Alabama, Florida and North Carolina by the end of 2006.

 On June 16, 2007, the United States House of Representatives passed an amendment to a United States Department of Homeland Security spending bill that would withhold federal emergency services funds from sanctuary cities.
 Congressman Tom Tancredo (R-Colo.) was the sponsor of this amendment.
-50 Democrats joined Republicans to support the amendment.
+Fifty Democrats joined Republicans to support the amendment.
 The amendment would have to pass the United States Senate to become effective.

 In 2007, Republican representatives introduced legislation targeting sanctuary cities.
 Reps.
 Brian Bilbray, R-Calif., Ginny Brown-Waite, R-Fla., Thelma Drake, R-Va., Jeff Miller, R-Fla., and Tom Tancredo introduced the bill.
-The legislation would make undocumented immigrant status a felony, instead of a civil offense.
+The legislation would make illegal immigration status a felony, instead of a civil offense.
 Also, the bill targets sanctuary cities by withholding up to 50 percent of Department of Homeland Security funds from the cities.

 On September 5, 2007, Department of Homeland Security Secretary Michael Chertoff told a House committee that he certainly wouldn't tolerate interference by sanctuary cities that would block his "Basic Pilot Program" that requires employers to validate the legal status of their workers.
 "We're exploring our legal options.
 I intend to take as vigorous legal action as the law allows to prevent that from happening, prevent that kind of interference."